cspr-rad/kairos-spec/src/spec.typ

 Transfering funds from user `Bob` to a user `Alice` can be divided into four phases, which are modelled in the following sequence diagrams.

-In the first phase (@transfer-submit) users submit their transactions through the Kairos CLI to the Kairos Node (L2 server), which accumulates them and checks for independence.
-In addition, the Kairos node will check that the batch proof which is going to be computed next, has the same value for the `Kairos counter` as the submitted transaction.
+In the first phase (@transfer-submit) users submit their transactions through the Kairos CLI to the L2 node, which accumulates them and checks for independence.
+In addition, the L2 node will check that the batch proof which is going to be computed next, has the same value for the `Kairos counter` as the submitted transaction.

-After `t` seconds or `n` transactions (@transfer-prove), the Kairos node creates a proof and the according _Deploy_ which will execute the validation and the state transition on-chain.
+After `t` seconds or `n` transactions (@transfer-prove), the L2 node creates a proof and the according _Deploy_ which will execute the validation and the state transition on-chain.

 After submitting, the L1 smart contracts take care of first validating the proof and updating the state (@transfer-execute).

-Lastly (@transfer-notify), the Kairos node gets notified when the _Deploy_ was processed successfully.
-The node then commits the updated state to the database.
+Lastly (@transfer-notify), the L2 node gets notified when the _Deploy_ was processed successfully.
+The node then commits the updated state to the data store.
 After sufficient time has passed, the users can query their account balances using the Kairos CLI

 #page(flipped: true)[
 #figure(